Crafton, Pennsylvania

 Crafton is a borough in Allegheny County, Pennsylvania, United States, west of downtown Pittsburgh.
-The population grew from 1,927 in 1900 to 4,583 in 1910 and to 7,163 in 1940.
 The population was 6,099 at the 2020 census.
+It is a residential suburb in the Pittsburgh metropolitan area.

 History

+Prior to European colonial usurpation, the area was inhabited and controlled by the Seneca Indians.
+It is believed the legendary chief of the Seneca, Cornplanter, called the area Killemun.
+But even before the Seneca came, the Crafton/Ingram area was inhabited.
+In her 1993 historical account, local historian and Crafton-native, Betsy Martin, writes that, “Burial mounds from a much earlier pre-Columbian Adena Culture were found farther down the [Chartiers] creek toward the ‘Rocks’ in the vicinity of the Fall Hole.”
+It is likely Martin is referring to a mound site near the junction of the Creek with the Ohio River, a site which underwent excavations in 1896 by the Carnegie Museum.
+The excavation unearthed at least 33 burials, all “Early Woodland Adena in affiliation.”
+The Indians who built the mounds are believed to be Algonquin.
+While there is no way of knowing exactly which mounds Martin talked about, the reality is that such ancient interment mounds and early-indigenous habitation sites were strewn across the entire Chartiers Valley region, including Crafton/Ingram.
+Throughout the 20th Century, however, most of the sites were destroyed as a result of industrial development and building construction.

+For obvious reasons, the Chartiers Creek was the dominant geographical feature during the premodern era, winding a northwesterly path to its terminus in the Ohio River at McKees Rocks.
+By 1749/1750, The French, under the aegis of King Louis XV, were staking land claims throughout the creek valley and surrounding forested hills and open meadows.
+George Washington passed through the area for the first time in 1752, along with his guide, Christopher Gist.

 Crafton is named after James S. Craft, a frontier attorney who was granted land near the "forks of the Ohio" in present-day Oakland.
 The sale of this land part financed purchases of land in the Chartiers valley.
 Charles Craft, son of James, divided the land into lots on the death of his father and submitted it to the Allegheny County Courthouse as Crafton.
-Following a period of building, the borough was incorporated on January 8, 1892, with Charles as the first burgess.
+After a period of building, the borough was incorporated on January 8, 1892, with Charles as the first burgess.
 Crafton was linked to downtown Pittsburgh by trolley in 1896.
 The service ended when the Fort Pitt Bridge was built without trolley tracks.